Docker-Tutorialz/wordpress-docker-stack/README.md

 wordpress   2          Swarm
 ```

-## Checking the stack on nodes of Swarm
+## Checking the stack on nodes of Swarm cluster

 ```bash
 $ docker stack ps wordpress